mehran1801/astroAstro/session5.md

   OK NOW Littlebit confusing part for me...

   ### he created another schema file (richText.js) in sanity and then added in fields of main schema (blogPost), YOU NEED to figure it out what's happening here???
-  ##### YES I have figured out something, Let's say you want to add rich text editor in your schema, so you put the code in its own file.js and then 'reference' it in other file wherever you want this appears to. watch these series of videos on sanity.
+  ##### YES I have figured out something, Let's say you want to add rich text editor in your schema, so you put the code in its own file.js and then 'reference' it in other file wherever you want this appears to. this way you can reuse richText wherever you want to .
+Notice that we refer to the name from bodyImageCaption.js as the type in the field-array for bodyImage. (e.g).

+  watch these series of videos on sanity.
   ### https://www.sanity.io/docs/content-modelling
   ## However I just want to tell you that codewithHarry used "reference" schema type to link one schema to another . (figure it out.. read documentation).